AlexZihe/palmreader/README.md

 ## Instruction
 - Please find a demonstrational data set to run the code here (https://www.dropbox.com/sh/x651jmxqbiq4qvr/AAAXHEU-YcuiO_s7dT0cgy-Sa?dl=0).
 - The code here uses a trained DeepLabCut for tracking and does not include an instruction of how such training is done.
-Please refer to the official DeepLabCut repository, or reach out to me for more further instructions on this.
+Please refer to the official DeepLabCut repository, or reach out to me for further instructions on this.